reasonmethis/docdocgo-core/README.md

 ### 2. Create and activate a virtual environment

 First, make sure you are using Python 3.11 or higher.
-If you prefer using the exact version that the code was developed with, please use Python 3.11.6.
 Then, create a virtual environment and activate it.

 On Windows: